- Conflict of Interest Policy

 Retaliation against a student because the student has filed a bullying complaint or assisted or participated in a bullying or harassment investigation or proceeding is also prohibited.
 Students who knowingly file false bullying or harassment complaints or give false statements in an investigation shall be subject to discipline by measures up to and including suspension and expulsion, as shall any student who is found to have retaliated against another in violation of this policy.

 An allegation of bullying that involves sexual harassment, and the results of an investigation, shall be kept confidential to the extent reasonably possible.
+Immigration status of those involved in an incident shall also remain confidential except as required by law.

 Explanation of Terms